Fixed-Domain Asymptotics Under Vecchia's Approximation of Spatial Process Likelihoods: Introduction

 { The balance of this article is arranged as follows.
 One of our key results, Theorem~\ref{thm:cond_matern}, is presented in Section~\ref{sec: general_cond}, providing general criteria for asymptotic normality of maximum likelihood estimates of microergodic parameters obtained from Vecchia's approximation.
 In Section~\ref{sec: Matern_example}, we demonstrate that these general criteria are implied by a condition on the conditioning size which grows much slower than the sample size.
-We numerically check the conclusions for one-dimensional cases and extend the discussion for two-dimensional cases in Section~\ref{subsec: sim_1}.
-A graphical method for diagnosing the model fitting of using Vecchia's approximation for finite sample is proposed and illustrated by simulation studies in Section~\ref{subsec: sim_2}. }
+We numerically check the conclusions for one-dimensional cases and extend the discussion for two-dimensional cases in Section~\ref{subsec: sim_1}. }